-- Sample 10 leaves from non-fruiting, well-exposed branches per tree at approximately 40+/-6 days after full bloom when the majority of leaves on non-fruiting branches have reached full size.
-In the majority of California pistachio orchards, this corresponds to mid-May.
-Note the date of sample collection on the sample bag. - Collect leaves from 18-20 trees per orchard.
+- Sample all the leaves of 5-8 non-fruiting, well-exposed spurs per tree at approximately 43+/-6 days after full bloom when the majority of leaves on non-fruiting spurs have reached full size.
+In the majority of California orchards, this corresponds to mid-April.
+Should sampling at this date not be possible, then please note the date of sample collection on the sample bag. - Collect leaves from 18-28 trees per orchard.
 Combine all leaves in a single bag for submission to a reputable laboratory.
-EACH SAMPLED TREE MUST BE AT LEAST 25 YARDS APART.
-A minimum of 180 leaves per sample bag is required. - Send the samples to the lab and ask for a FULL NUTRIENT ANALYSIS (N, P, K, B, Ca, Zn, Cu, Fe, Mg, Mn, S) and application of the UCD-ESP program.
+EACH SAMPLED TREE MUST BE AT LEAST 30 YARDS APART.
+A minimum of 100 leaves per sample bag is required. - Send the samples to the lab and ask for a FULL NUTRIENT ANALYSIS (N, P, K, B, Ca, Zn, Cu, Fe, Mg, Mn, S) and application of the UCD-ESP program.